ramoscarlos/rst-guide/ch_directives.rst

 -------

-A figure is an image with a legend.
+A figure is an image with a caption, and an optional legend.
 Its syntax is similar to the ``image`` directive, even the options are the same.
-The difference? ``figure`` uses the content of the directive as the legend to the image.
+The difference? ``figure`` uses the content of the directive as the caption and legent to the image.
 The syntax is:

 .. code-block:: rst

     .. figure:: img/image-name.png

-        Legend.
+        Caption (for a title)

+        Legend (for a longer description, typically underneath the image and caption)

-You can take one of the examples above and add the legend on the directive content:
+You can take one of the examples above and add the caption on the directive content:

 .. code-block:: rst